Notimatica/docs/introduction.md

 * ##### Instant delivery

-  The moment you click "Send" button, your message will be delivered to the users in amount of second.
+  The moment you click "Send", your message will be delivered to the users in amount of second.
 Notimatica is highly scalable service specifically designed to serve millions of notifications per minute.

 * ##### Delivery with guaranty